NabidAlam/road-to-machine-learning/01-python-for-data-science/README.md

 - Matplotlib and Seaborn for data visualization
 - Plotly and Dash for interactive visualizations
 - Streamlit for building dashboards and ML applications
+- Flask for web applications and REST APIs
+- Tableau for professional data visualization
 - Exploratory Data Analysis (EDA) techniques
 - Working with APIs, databases, and web scraping